Cornell Epiphytic Mix

-The Cornell Epiphytic Mix was developed for plants that require good drainage, aeration and have the ability to withstand drying between warterings.
+The Cornell Epiphytic Mix was developed for plants that require good drainage and aeration and can withstand drying between waterings.
 Plants having coarse, tuberous, or rhizomatous roots are in this category. * Fir bark comes from Douglas fir, white or red fir, or redwood, ground and screened to a definite size.
-Finally ground bark (about 0.5 cm) has a dry weight of about 200 g per liter cube.
+Finally, ground bark (about 0.5 cm) has a dry weight of about 200 g per liter cube.
 Fresh bark has a pH of about 5.0.
 Upon weathering, it becomes slightly more alkaline.
 The bark contains some nutrients, but these will not meet the requirements of growing plants.

 Sphagnum peat moss (screened 1/2 inch mesh)0.5